On this page

 Comparison analysis

 The Comparison analysis module tests whether groups or conditions differ on one or more variables.
-It supports independent samples (separate groups), dependent samples (repeated measures on the same subjects), and mixed designs that combine both.
+It supports independent samples (separate groups), dependent samples (repeated measures on the same subjects), mixed designs that combine both, and a one-sample mode that compares a single variable against a fixed reference value.

 What does “comparing groups” mean statistically?
 You’re asking whether the differences you see in your sample (e.g. the treatment group scored 5 points higher) are large enough to be unlikely due to chance alone.
 A significant result means the difference is probably real in the population, not just a quirk of your particular sample.